anastasiiafedurko/react_people-table/README.md

   - `Navbar`: A navigation bar with links to the HomePage and PeoplePage.
   - `PeopleTable`: Renders the table of people with filters, sorting, and active row highlighting.
-  - `PersonLink`: A component that generates a link for each person, including links for their mother and father.
-  - `NameFilter`: Allows the user to search by name, mother’s name, or father’s name.
-  - `CenturyFilter`: Allows the user to filter by century.
+  - `PeopleFilter`: Allows the user to search by name, mother’s name, or father’s name.
+Allows the user to filter by century.
   - `NotFoundPage`: Displays the "Page not found" message for non-existing routes.

 - **src/pages**: